openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 ## For C++ developers

-> **NOTE**: To install OpenVINO Model Development Tools, you must have OpenVINO Runtime installed as a prerequisite.
+> **NOTE**: To install OpenVINO Model Development Tools, you must have OpenVINO Runtime installed first.
+You can install OpenVINO Runtime through an installer ([Linux](installing-openvino-linux.md), [Windows](installing-openvino-windows.md), [macOS](installing-openvino-macos.md)), [APT for Linux](installing-openvino-apt.md) or [YUM for Linux](installing-openvino-yum.md).

 Always ensure that the version of OpenVINO Model Development Tools you are installing matches that of OpenVINO Runtime.
-You can install OpenVINO Model Development Tools via either of the following ways:
+Then install OpenVINO Model Development Tools via either of the following ways:

 ### Recommended: Install using the requirements files

-1. If you have installed OpenVINO Runtime from the installer, APT or YUM repository, you can find a set of requirements files in the `<installdir>\tools\` directory and select most suitable ones.
+1. After you have installed OpenVINO Runtime from an installer, APT or YUM repository, you can find a set of requirements files in the `<INSTALLDIR>\tools\` directory.
+Select the most suitable ones to use.
-2. You can manually install the same version of OpenVINO Model Development Tools by using the requirements files.
+2. Install the same version of OpenVINO Model Development Tools by using the requirements files.
    To install mandatory requirements only, use the following command:
    ```
-   pip install -r <installdir>\tools\requirements.txt
+   pip install -r <INSTALLDIR>\tools\requirements.txt
    ```
 3. Make sure that you also install your additional frameworks with the corresponding requirements files.
 For example, if you are using a TensorFlow model, use the following command to install requirements for TensorFlow:
 ```
-pip install -r <installdir>\tools\requirements_tensorflow2.txt
+pip install -r <INSTALLDIR>\tools\requirements_tensorflow2.txt
 ```

 ### Alternative: Install from the openvino-dev package